Ralph Johns

 • Broadband

 • A Generic term for Internet Speeds above Dial-up Modems.
 Some countries have specification that it should be at least 128k as a download.
-AT one time Cable connections were faster but this is no longer the case where ADSL2 offers speeds up to 24Mbps and Fibre services even faster.
+At one time Cable connections were faster but this is no longer the case where ADSL2 offers speeds up to 24Mbps and Fibre services even faster.

 • Cable